-Yes, in fact, this is the least expensive option.
+Yes.
 If your employee benefit plan does not include GOeVisit, please request your plan administrator contact us at the client care number listed on our website.
-Employee plans always include immediate family members without additional cost.

 GOeVisit can be effective for treating minor and uncomplicated medical concerns such as a sore throat, stomach virus, upper respiratory infection (e.g., bronchitis), strain or sprain, sinus infection, urinary tract infection, rash, allergy, headache, pink eye, burn or laceration.
 GOeVisit covers more than 80 common illnesses.

 GOeVisit is delivered by certified Canadian healthcare professionals including licensed nurse practitioners and doctors who specialize in the delivery of virtual care and are dedicated to advancing the field of telemedicine.